008programmer/abp-app-communication-using-client/README.md

 ## Next

-Now that we've integrated the `Finance UI` with all APIs using static proxies, the next step is to replace project references with NuGet package references — and explore the architectural and maintainability advantages this approach offers.
+Now that we have replaced our project references with package references, the next step is to replace News and Stocks Blazor application into one backOffice UI app along with Finance UI public app while exploring ABP.